leapmotion/leapjs-plugins/README.md

 ===============

  - Make a fork, name your branch, add your plugin or fix.
- - Add your name to the CONTRIBUTORS.txt list, thereby agreeing to the terms and conditions of the Contributor License Agreement.
+ - Add your name, email, and github account to the CONTRIBUTORS.txt list, thereby agreeing to the terms and conditions of the Contributor License Agreement.
  - Open a Pull Request